top of page

 A divorce or dissolution gives rise to a range of financial claims that can be made.
 It also allows parties to protect their assets from being disposed of or taken by the other party.

-This area of law is complicated and entirely discretionary.
-Couples need to be careful to ensure they are not vulnerable in the short and long term but also that assets or income are not being attacked unfairly.
+This area of family law can be complicated as it is discretionary.
+Couples need to be careful to ensure they are not vulnerable in the short and long term but also that assets or income are not being given away unfairly.

-If you have any assets such as a family house or if one of you has a pension or if you want to claim maintenance I can advise and assist you in relation to the financial arrangements that need to be made.
+If you have any assets such as a family house or a business or if one of you has a pension or if you want to claim maintenance I can advise and assist you in relation to the financial arrangements that will need to be made.

 It is only possible to give you general information in these pages.